mccanne/sharkfest/README.md

 echo "..." | zq -Z -
 ```

-We wanted Zed to be a superset of JSON and relational tables but let's
+We wanted Zed to be a superset of JSON... ergonomics!
-start with JSON:
 * object
 * array
 * string